joshuanunn/monkey-plusplus/README.md

 This software is released under the MIT license [MIT](LICENSE).

-It is based on the design of the Go implementations in the books [Writing An Interpreter In Go](https://interpreterbook.com/) and [Writing A Compiler In Go](https://compilerbook.com/), written by Thorsten Ball.
+It is based on the design of the Go implementations (also released under an MIT license) in the books [Writing An Interpreter In Go](https://interpreterbook.com/) and [Writing A Compiler In Go](https://compilerbook.com/), written by Thorsten Ball.